 The Emmanuel d’Alzon Library is fully accessible, and has a seating capacity of 350, including three group study rooms.
 The growing collection consists of more than 200,000 volumes and the Library subscribes to more than 1,125 journals, including 800 electronic journals and more than 90 online databases.
 Also available are materials on video-cassette, compact disc, DVD, microfilm and microfiche.
 Our access to other resources is facilitated by our participation in local, regional, and national library networks.

-The Media Center provides audio-visual services to the college community and is located in the DiPasquale Building.
+The Media Center provides audio-visual services to the university community and is located in the DiPasquale Building.
 The Media Center houses a television studio which is used for a wide variety of academic disciplines including: psychology, communication skills, history, foreign languages, speech, counseling techniques, and television production.

 Plourde Recreation Center